Tell me and I forget, teach me and I may remember, involve me and I learn – Chinese Proverb

 Flexibility is another key feature in most of the modern learning management systems.
 By scheduling coursework and enabling anytime, anywhere access, instructors can make learning an easy and enjoyable experience.
 This inevitably improves the attendance rate of learners.

 For instance, ProProfs Training Maker supports anytime, anywhere access for learners, both in-house trainees as well as those in remote locations.
 You can leverage the centralized online classroom in the LMS to assign courses and manage learners with ease.
+All these features, remove the administrative hassles usually associated with traditional classroom training sessions.

-This is called blended learning or hybrid learning.
+This is called ‘blended learning’ or hybrid learning.
 One good example of this type of learning is a course in which learners watch video lectures online before attending a physical class.

 Gamification is the best way to hook learners to their courses and increase course completion rates.
 This type of learning is purely based on learning progress and reward, which keeps learners motivated from beginning to end.

-As for the instructors, group discussions around training content or best practices offer insights into the most effective ways to impart training.
+As for instructors, group discussions around training content or best practices offer insights into the most effective ways to impart training.
 Additionally, it provides them an understanding of which training content is working and which is not.

 Accurate Reporting & Analytics